Your Business Is Global. Your U.S. Tax Filing Shouldn’t Be a Burden.

 We See Your Situation Clearly.

-• You work for yourself.
-Consulting, freelancing, or running your own business, and navigating U.S. tax rules on your own feels overwhelming.
+• You work for yourself consulting, freelancing, or running your own business abroad.

-• Without a W-2 or employer withholding, you’re responsible for everything: tracking income, understanding deductions, and figuring out what you actually owe.
+• Without a W-2 or employer withholding, you’re responsible for everything.

-• Self-employment tax feels confusing or unexpectedly high, and you’re not sure which strategies apply now that you’re living abroad.
+• Self-employment tax feels unexpectedly high and you’re unsure which strategies apply abroad.

-• Quarterly tax payments sneak up on you, especially when your income fluctuates or comes in from multiple countries.
+• Quarterly estimated tax payments sneak up on you.

-• You want to take legitimate business deductions, but the rules feel different when you’re living outside the U.S.
+• You want to take legitimate business deductions but the rules feel different abroad.

-• You earn money in different currencies, use platforms like Wise, PayPal, or Revolut, or have foreign bank accounts, and you’re unsure what must be reported.
+• You earn money in different currencies using platforms like Wise, PayPal, or Revolut.

 Start your U.S. expat tax return today.